 "After almost a year of litigation, the lawsuit has finally settled.
 However, the terms of the settlement are confidential and the futures of the Knives Out and Rules of Survival games remain unclear", says a post by the McArthur Law Firm.

-We reported on the lawsuit back when it was filed in the US District Court of Northern California, and it alleged that the two games had at least 25 copyright and trademark infringements on PUBG Corp's intellectual property between them.
+We on the lawsuit back when it was filed in the US District Court of Northern California, and it alleged that the two games had at least 25 copyright and trademark infringements on PUBG Corp's intellectual property between them.

 This was the lawsuit that ultimately reached for frying pans as proof of "unlawful, unfair, and/or fradulent business acts", arguing that even using cookware as armour was a trademark PUBG thing.